 Our initiative has drawn thus far on local and individual resources and we commenced work on voluntary basis.
-We are currently engaged in establishing close ties with a number of local human rights organizations in the Occupied Palestinian Territories and with international human rights organizations.
+We are continued to work away in strengthening ties with a number of local human rights organizations in the Occupied Palestinian Territories and with international human rights organizations.
 We believe these relationships are indispensable to our work, especially given the rich experience these organizations have in many fields of expertise, as well as their established international connections.